Saim-Nadeem/Emergency-Travel-Route-Planner/README.md

 ## 🙌 Acknowledgments

-- Developed as a part of **CS-2001 Data Structures** course at university.
+- Developed as a part of **CS-2001 Data Structures** course at **FAST NUCES Islamabad**.
-- Graph traversal logic inspired by classic **BFS shortest path**.
+- Graph traversal logic inspired by classic **BFS shortest path** algorithm.
-- Assignment inspired by real-world emergency response routing.
+- Assignment inspired by real-world **emergency response routing** and time-constrained travel planning.

 ---